osaid400/Quiz-Application-Python/README.md

 # Quiz Application

-A console-based Quiz Application built with Python that allows users to test their knowledge through multiple-choice questions across three difficulty levels.
-The project demonstrates modular programming, input validation, score calculation, and menu-driven application design.
+A console-based Quiz Application built with Python.
+This project demonstrates the use of functions, lists, dictionaries, loops, conditional statements, exception handling, and JSON-based file persistence to run a multi-level quiz with score history tracking.

 ## Features

-* Three difficulty levels (Easy, Medium, Hard)
+* Three difficulty levels — Easy, Medium, Hard (20 questions each)
-* 20 questions for each level
-* Multiple-choice questions (A, B, C, D)
+* Multiple-choice questions with input validation (only A/B/C/D accepted)
-* Input validation
-* Automatic score calculation
+* Real-time score tracking with correct/wrong feedback
-* Percentage calculation
-* Performance grading
+* Final result with percentage and performance status (Excellent/Very Good/Good/Average/Pass/Fail)
+* Replay option to play again without restarting the program
+* Score history — every completed quiz is saved with level, score, and date
-* View last quiz result
+* View Score History — see all past quiz attempts
-* Restart quiz
-* Replay with another difficulty level
-* Menu-driven interface
+* Game instructions menu

 ## Technologies Used